alemoreno991/Spring23-Lift/README.md

 explained in the previous section.
 The dataset has ~2.5K images and was split into train, validation and test (~80%, ~15%, ~5%).

+# Data

+Since GitHub does not offer a lot of storage, the data used during this project can be found in the [UT Box](https://utexas.app.box.com/folder/193679796828) in the `CDUS-development/raw_data` folder.

 # References

 Understanding `yolo` and `Realsense`